 I just want to have sex with you.

 I’m a f*ck boy.

-At bare minimum, men need to learn the art of self-reflection and figure out what they REALLY want because it doesn’t seem like they want a committed relationship with a smart and successful woman.
+At a bare minimum, men need to learn the art of self-reflection and figure out what they REALLY want because it doesn’t seem like they want a committed relationship with a smart and successful woman.

 Of course, I am not saying ALL men lie or ALL men avoid commitment…that’s like saying ALL men cheat.